Frequently Asked Questions

 What happens when you get a stray cat or dog?

 First, we scan the animal to see if it has a microchip or other identification.
 If not, then we check our ‘lost animal’ registry to see if the animal was reported missing.
 If not, then we post a photo online and share, share, share on social media to try and find its owners.
 We give the animal a visual health inspection and make sure it is comfortable.
-If no one comes forward to claim the animal in five days, we move towards making it available for adoption.
+If no one comes forward to claim the animal in three-to five days, we move towards making it available for adoption.
 That means, vaccinations, spay/neuter, a vet check and a microchip.

-The term “no-kill” is incredibly inflammatory and is a term we do not use.
+The term “no-kill” is incredibly inflammatory and is a term we try not to use.
 Unfortunately, there are animals that come into the shelter that we do euthanize.
 Those decisions are based on an animal’s mental and/or physical health, and they are not taken lightly.
 The definition of no-kill is a 90 percent save rate, and in that case, we are ‘no-kill.’

 What is your euthanasia policy?